FIREWISE

-Widespread community participation is essential to prevent the kind of house-to-house fire spread we saw in last year’s devastating Palisades and Eaton fires in Southern California.
+Widespread community participation is essential to prevent the kind of house-to-house fire spread seen in recent Southern California wildfires.

-In addition, many insurance carriers recognize Firewise USA® designation as a sign of wildfire risk reduction—and some offer discounts on homeowners insurance as a result.
+Many insurance carriers also recognize Firewise USA® designation as a sign of reduced wildfire risk—and some offer discounts as a result.

 Download your official Firewise USA® certificate below.